adriangb/di/docs/sharing.md

 Dependencies are identfied by their callable provider.
 This could be the constructor for a type or an arbitrary callable encapsulated using `Depends(...)`.
-By default, dependencies are shared, but this behavior can be changed on a per-dependency basis using the `shared=False` parameter.
+By default, dependencies are share, but this behavior can be changed on a per-dependency basis using the `share=False` parameter.

 ```Python hl_lines="7-9"
 --8<-- "docs/src/sharing.py"